What kind of use of exercise ball?

 If any of the following symptoms appear when you are exercising, stop what you are doing right away and call up your doctor as soon as possible:

--Muscle stiffness or pain doesn’t go away after sleep, rest, or applying heat.
+-Muscle stiffness or pain doesn’t disappear after sleep, rest, or applying heat.

--I was feeling unwell in general, having fever/chills, etc.
+-I was generally feeling unwell, having fever/chills, etc.

 -You feel pain and tightness in your chest and have difficulty breathing.